jdhollis/deployment-pipeline/README.md

 # `deployment-pipeline`

 This module is meant to be used as a remote Terraform module within other services.
+See my [pipeline-example](https://github.com/jdhollis/pipeline-example) for a usage example.

 ```hcl
 module "pipeline" {